kiquetal/roaster-for-slack/README.md

 2. Update the `serverless.yml` file to include the new function
 3. Import and use the function in `handler.py`

+## Content Moderation

+The bot uses Amazon Bedrock's Claude model to generate roasts.
+Claude has built-in content moderation that may refuse to generate content it considers inappropriate or harmful.
+When this happens:

+1. The bot detects refusal messages from Claude by checking for common refusal phrases
+2. Instead of showing the raw refusal message to users, the bot provides a friendly message explaining that it can't generate the requested content
+3. The friendly message is in Spanish to match the language of the roasts: "Lo siento, no puedo generar una broma que pueda resultar ofensiva. ¿Qué tal si intentamos algo diferente? 😊"

+This ensures a better user experience even when content moderation is triggered.

 ## License

 [License information]